The all-in-one super app for crypto.

 Method 1: Manually preparing your crypto taxes

-Once you’ve calculated your gains/losses on Form 8949, include this information on form 1040 Schedule D. Both Form 8949 and Form 1040 Schedule D should be filed with your annual income tax forms.
+• Once you’ve totaled your gains/losses on Form 8949, carry the subtotals to Schedule D (Form 1040).
+File Form 8949 and Schedule D with your annual federal income tax return.

 Method 2: Automating your crypto taxes